-Most adults are believed to be at least somewhat deficient in vitamin D, however, people with dark skin, people who live in northern regions of the world where less year-round sun exposure is experienced and those who are overweight have an even greater chance of experiencing vitamin D deficiency symptoms.
+Most adults are believed to be at least somewhat deficient in this important vitamin — however, people with dark skin, people who live in northern regions of the world where less year-round sun exposure is experienced and those who are overweight have an even greater chance of experiencing vitamin D deficiency symptoms.

 As the population of overweight and obese adults and children has risen steadily over the past several decades, so has the incidence of vitamin D deficiency symptoms.
-Sadly, vitamin D deficiency is correlated with increased risks of developing common cancers, autoimmune diseases, hypertension and various infectious diseases, too.
-(2)
+Sadly, research shows that vitamin D deficiency is correlated with increased risks of developing common cancers, autoimmune diseases, hypertension and various infectious diseases, too.

-A 2017 study recently revealed that occupation can also play a big role in vitamin D levels.
-Researchers found that shift-workers, health care workers and indoor workers are at a high risk of developing vitamin D deficiency due to reduced outdoor time and sunlight exposure.
-(3)
+A 2017 study recently revealed that occupation can also play a big role in levels of this vitamin.
+Researchers found that shift workers, health care workers and indoor workers are at a high risk of developing a deficiency due to reduced outdoor time and sunlight exposure.

 What Is Vitamin D?

-The way our bodies make vitamin D is to convert sunshine into chemicals that are used by the body.
-In particular, when UV-B sunshine rays land on the skin, a substance in the skin called 7-dehydrocholesterol is literally converted into vitamin D3.
+- The body converts sunshine into chemicals that are then used by the body.
+In particular, when UV-B sunshine rays land on the skin a substance in the skin called 7-dehydrocholesterol is literally converted into vitamin D3.

-Vitamin D actually becomes a hormone within the body, particularly a secosteroid hormone.
+- Vitamin D actually becomes a hormone within the body, particularly a secosteroid hormone.
 What we know as vitamin D is really a precursor to a steroid hormone.
-It impacts not only our skeletal structure, but also our blood pressure, immunity, mood, brain function and ability to protect ourselves from cancer.
-(5)

 Vitamin D2 vs. Vitamin D3

-The type of vitamin D our bodies naturally make is called cholecalciferol, which is vitamin D3.
-The body is able to covert some D2 to be used for body functions but prefers and is able to use vitamin D3 much more effectively.
+The type our bodies naturally make is called cholecalciferol, which is vitamin D3.
+The body is able to covert some D2 to be used for body functions but prefers and is able to use D3 much more effectively.

 Many people assume that the best way to acquire vitamin D is through drinking milk, eating fish or even taking supplements like cod liver oil.
-While these do serve as food sources of vitamin D, direct exposure to the sun is actually the best way to absorb this important vitamin.
+While these do serve as food sources, direct exposure to the sun is actually the best way to absorb this important vitamin.